patrickmccoy/linkr/README.md

 ## Issues ##

-- Node.io has some problems and throws an error when it cannot get the title of a new link which causes the server to  stop.
-Need to figure out how to ignore this error.
 - Connect memory session store when running in production mode.
 I need to move the session store to Redis using connect-redis.